IKMLab/arct2/README.md

 - `cw` only considers claims and warrants
 - `rw` only considers reasons and warrants
 - `w` only considers warrants
-- `adv_orig` uses the original hyperparameters and the negated dataset
-- `adv_swap` uses the swapped adversarial dataset
-- `adv_neg` uses the negated adversarial dataset with larger hyper- parameter search space to find the new claim-warrant cues
+- `adv` uses the adversarial dev and test dataset, and swap augmented train dataset

 Within each experiment's folder you will find
 - `accs.csv`: contains accuracies for train, dev, and test over